fbpx

 COURSE PROGRESSION

 We want to ensure that all our students are on-track to finish their qualifications within the allocated time.
 If you are not completing work or attending class, we will follow-up to make sure you are progressing through your course.
-If you are not progressing due to unforeseen circumstances, you have the option of extending your end date by one year so you can work at a slower pace.

 UPDATING YOUR INFORMATION